bukhsh/oats/docs/_build/html/_sources/models/LF.rst.txt

 Tap-changing transformer
 ------------------------
-OATS allow a user to determine tap setting of the transformers con- necting a high voltage bus to a lower voltage bus.
-The tap-changing transformers can be specified using ’2’ in the type field of the trans- formers.
+OATS allow a user to determine tap setting of the transformers connecting a high voltage bus to a lower voltage bus.
+The tap-changing transformers can be specified using ’2’ in the type field of the transformers.
 The target voltage at the lower-voltage side is specified in column VM in the bus sheet.
 The turn ratios are determined at the high-voltage side of the transformer.

 Solving DC and AC load flow problems in OATS